Deng Xiaoping: Crackdown of Tiananmen Square protests

-The 1989 Tiananmen Square protests, culminating in the June Fourth Massacre, were a series of demonstrations in and near Tiananmen Square in the People's Republic of China (PRC) between 15 April and 5 June 1989, a year in which many other communist governments collapsed.
+The 1989 Tiananmen Square protests, culminating in the June Fourth Massacre, were a series of demonstrations in and near Tiananmen Square in the People's Republic of China between 15 April and 5 June 1989, a year in which many other communist governments collapsed.

 The protests were sparked by the death of Hu Yaobang, a reformist official backed by Deng but ousted by the Eight Elders and the conservative wing of the politburo.
 Many people were dissatisfied with the party's slow response and relatively subdued funeral arrangements.
 Public mourning began on the streets of Beijing and universities in the surrounding areas.
-In Beijing this was centered on the Monument to the People's Heroes in Tiananmen Square.
+In Beijing, this was centered on the Monument to the People's Heroes in Tiananmen Square.
 The mourning became a public conduit for anger against perceived nepotism in the government, the unfair dismissal and early death of Hu, and the behind-the-scenes role of the "old men".
 By the eve of Hu's funeral, the demonstration had reached 100,000 people on Tiananmen Square.
 While the protests lacked a unified cause or leadership, participants raised the issue of corruption within the government and some voiced calls for economic liberalization and democratic reform within the structure of the government while others called for a less authoritarian and less centralized form of socialism.

 During the demonstrations, Deng's pro-market ally General Secretary Zhao Ziyang supported the demonstrators and distanced himself from the Politburo.
 Martial law was declared on 20 May by the socialist hardliner, Chinese premier Li Peng, but the initial military advance on the city was blocked by residents.
 The movement lasted seven weeks.
 On 3–4 June, over two hundred thousand soldiers in tanks and helicopters were sent into the city to quell the protests by force, resulting in hundreds to thousands of casualties.
 Many ordinary people in Beijing believed that Deng had ordered the intervention, but political analysts do not know who was actually behind the order.
 However, Deng's daughter defends the actions that occurred as a collective decision by the party leadership.